 — Elon Musk (@elonmusk) March 9, 2018

-This grand plan is coming closer and closer to fruition.
-At the beginning of 2018, the Washington Post reported, “The Boring Company team has received an early, and vague, building permit from the D.C. government that will allow some preparatory and excavation work at the fenced-off parking lot at 53 New York Avenue NE beside a McDonald’s and amid the construction cranes of Washington’s booming NoMa neighborhood.”
+2018 as a whole has been an exciting one for the Boring Company.
+At the beginning of the year, the Washington Post reported, “The Boring Company team has received an early, and vague, building permit from the D.C. government that will allow some preparatory and excavation work at the fenced-off parking lot at 53 New York Avenue NE beside a McDonald’s and amid the construction cranes of Washington’s booming NoMa neighborhood.”
 A spokesperson for the company also noted that “a New York Avenue location, if constructed, could become a station.”

 Traffic is driving me nuts.
 Am going to build a tunnel boring machine and just start digging…